 These values have been derived from an assessment of both disruptive and non-disruptive failure probabilities for these events based on bottom up assessments of faults.
-The results of this analysis are shown in Table 215.
-These have been evaluated for each Asset Category using the following event tree:-
+The results of this

 - i) probability that event could be hazardous; - ii) probability that person who is present suffers the effect; and - iii) probability that affected person is present when fault occurs.